 Needless to say, the waterfall started instant reaction from fans and quickly spread to the general public.

-"Some people were disgusted, others found it hilarious, and still others couldn't believe it was really real," says eBaum's World, the humor center on the Internet.
+“Some people were disgusted, others found it hilarious and still others couldn't believe it was really real,” says eBaum's World, the internet hub for humor.

 Is this a joke or a joke?

 Yes and no. Delphine is known for exploiting her image of a sexual object to prank excited fans impatient to see her go from titillation to pornography.

 In a post on her Instagram account last month, she promised to open an account on the website Pornhub, rated X, if his mail received one million such emails - a goal achieved within a few days.